-Best Creative Toys for 5 Year Olds (And the Kind of Kid Each One Fits)
+Best Creative Toys for 5 Year Olds by Play Style

 Some kids will sit with a coloring book for an hour.
-Others want to sing into a microphone, build a pretend doctor’s office, or watch a lump of clay turn into a tiny sculpture they’re proud of for days.
+Others want to sing into a microphone, build a pretend doctor’s office, or watch a lump of clay turn into a tiny sculpture they are proud of for days.

-This guide is grouped by that kind of creative kid, not by a generic ranked list, so you can jump straight to what fits.
+This guide groups toys by that kind of kid so you can skip straight to what fits yours.

 Quick Picks